Press Releases

 (Reference) Damage Overview (as of 9:30 a.m. on December 1)

-In Sri Lanka, in addition to the deteriorating weather conditions due to the monsoon that has persisted since mid-November, Cyclone "Dithwa" struck Sri Lanka on November 27 local time, causing heavy rainfall in a wide range of areas.
+In Sri Lanka, in addition to the deteriorating weather conditions due to the monsoon that has persisted since mid-November, Cyclone "Ditwah" struck Sri Lanka on November 27 local time, causing heavy rainfall in a wide range of areas.
 The death toll stands at 334, with approximately 1,110,000 affected.